 Conclusion

 Concrete vibrating is an important step in the concrete pouring process.
 It helps to remove air bubbles and excess water, which can create defects in the finished product.
-Concrete vibrating should be done as soon as possible after the concrete has been poured, in order to achieve the best results.
+Concrete vibrating should be done as soon as possible after the concrete has been poured, in order to achieve a strong and compact concrete.